tyabides/PDF-Maker/README.md

-This app takes a CSV file that contians a list of topics, and produces PDF pages per topic.
+This app takes a CSV file that contians a list of topics, and produces PDF template pages per topic.